 Meanwhile, to the West, the goddess Laka is said to have given birth to the art of hula somewhere near Maunaloa.
 For this Molokai is often referred to as 'Ka Hula Piko' - literally, 'the navel of hula' or the center of the dance (Hula).

 People generally go to Molokai to fish, hike, or just relax and have fun.
 Molokai is so laid back and unpopulated, there are no traffic lights on the island!
-Most of the properties on Molokai are basic 2-3 star accommodations although there is one luxury lodge.
+Most of the properties on Molokai are basic 2-3 star accommodations although there is one luxury lodge in town.

 The longest and richest barrier reef of all the Hawaiian islands is located in the South Shore of Molokai.